alan-turing-institute/ModMon/validation_scripts/guidance.md

 ## Log a new result for a model

-1. Set up the environment in the way specified by the analyst in `model/README.md`
+1. Set up the environment in the way specified by the analyst in `model/README.md` (TODO: conda yml instead)
-1. Run the model in the way specified in `model/README.md` <- creates a new `prediction_metrics.csv`
+1. Run the model in the way specified in `model/README.md` <- creates a new `prediction_metrics.csv` (TODO: command in modelVersions table instead)
 2. `python import_model_results model` <- the new prediction metrics logged in results table, designated as not a reference result